Leasing, Not Owning

 Financing Without Permanent Ownership

-This approach helps isolate risk, maintain financial discipline, and preserve the integrity of the broader system.
+This approach — combined with the 2.0 Lease-to-Loan Factor applied to every financed asset — helps isolate risk, maintain financial discipline, and preserve the integrity of the broader system across time.

 Greater Flexibility